percona/postgresql-docs/docs/solutions/high-availability.md

 The components in this architecture are:

 - PostgreSQL nodes
-- Patroni provides a template for configuring a highly available PostgreSQL cluster.
+- Patroni - a template for configuring a highly available PostgreSQL cluster.

-- ETCD is a Distributed Configuration store that stores the state of the PostgreSQL cluster.
+- ETCD - a Distributed Configuration store that stores the state of the PostgreSQL cluster.

-- HAProxy is the load balancer for the cluster and is the single point of entry to client applications.
+- HAProxy - the load balancer for the cluster and is the single point of entry to client applications.

-- Softdog - a watchdog utility which is used by Patroni to check the nodes' health.
-Watchdog resets the whole system when it doesn't receive a keepalive heartbeat within a specified time.
+- pgBackRest - the backup and restore solution for PostgreSQL

+- Percona Monitoring and Management (PMM) - the solution to monitor the health of your cluster

 ### How components work together